 As we get a bit older, our skin begins to take on the all too familiar signs of aging: the appearance of small wrinkles around the eyes and corners of the mouth, enlarged pores that interrupt the smooth surface of the skin, and a gradual dulling of the skin’s natural luster.
 But although these changes are part of the aging process, there is much we can do to delay, halt, or even reverse the appearance of aging.
 Two of the most popular techniques available to do so are chemical peels and microdermabrasion.

 While the two procedures involve different techniques and use different active agents, the treatments have similar goals.
-Both microdermabrasion and peels are undertaken by people looking to reduce fine lines and wrinkles, the appearance of enlarged pores and acne scars, and discolorations to the skin caused by sun exposure or age.
+Both microdermabrasion and peels are undertaken by people looking to reduce fine lines and wrinkles, the appearance of enlarged pores and sometimes mild, and dis-coloration to the skin caused by sun exposure or age.
 The procedures are both mostly done on the face but are also useful for skin rejuvenation of the hands, back, chest, or neck.
 The two procedures are similar in that they work to remove the outer layer of the skin, the dermis, thus uncovering the firmer, more supple and younger skin that lies beneath.

 Many people consider microdermabrasion the less invasive of the two treatments.
 In this procedure, the skin is showered with microscopic crystals made from aluminum oxide.
 The effect of this is something like having you’re the skin of your face or other body part gently sanded to remove the dermis, the outer layers of dead skin cells.
 The procedure is less intensive than chemical peels, resulting in a less rigorous removal, and thus rejuvenation, of the skin.